MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 ![RewardsSidepaneUI](./media/rewardssidepane.png)

-Rewards is an opt in program.
-You can choose to turn off all Rewards experiences and data sharing in the Edge settings at : edge://settings/profiles/rewards.
+Rewards is an opt-in program.
+To turn off all Rewards experiences and data sharing, go to `edge://settings/profiles/rewards`, and then in the **Microsoft Rewards** section, turn off the **Earn Microsoft Rewards in Microsoft Edge** toggle:

 ![RewardsSettingsUI](./media/rewardssettings.png)